crimson-lake/NumbersToText/README.md

-A simple library for translating numbers into words.
-Library enables translation in Polish and English (both American and British) for positive numbers from Long type range.
-It can also add valid currency at the end of the number.

-Extended version of project made as homework from the ALX workshop.
+A simple library for translating numbers into text form with valid currency.
+Works with BigDecimal input.